Raphinhaa/JumpguardAI/README.md

 # # JumpGuard AI

-An AI-powered system for biomechanical analysis of jump-landing mechanics to estimate ACL injury risk for an athlete from smartphone video.
+An AI-powered system for biomechanical analysis of jump-landing mechanics to estimate ACL injury risk for an athlete from a smartphone video.

 ## Dataset